 She's Birdie is The Original Personal Safety Alarm for Women made by Women!
 Easy to use and activate, it adds an additional layer of safety and will give this extra peace of mind.
 I love this product!
 A personal safety alarm once activated, produces a sound and flashing strobe that should scare the majority of attackers!

 17. Book ahead for some of the most essential sights Like Ħal Saflieni Hypogeum.
-This is one of the most popular sights in malta and also in order to protect the centuries-old interior of the sight, entry is limited to 80 people per day.
+This is one of the most popular sights in Malta and also in order to protect the centuries-old interior of the sight, entry is limited to 80 people per day.
 You can get last-minute entry tickets for an additional charge of €15, but they also sell out quickly.
 Book your tickets here.

 18. The three most popular areas to stay in Malta are Sliema, St Julian and Valletta.
-If you need more detailed information, in this article, I talk about all possibilities and describe all areas you could stay in Malta.
+If you need more detailed information, in this article, I talk about all the possibilities and describe all the areas you could stay in Malta.